anubhavashok/opencv-crashcourse/README.md

 Cascade repository: https://github.com/opencv/opencv/tree/master/data/haarcascades

-## Part 2: Optical Character Recognition

-## Part 3: 3D stereo reconstruction
+## Part 2: 3D stereo reconstruction
 In this section we will reconstruct a 3D representation of an object.

 First we will capture stereo images of the object.